Dubeyrock/ai-interviewer/README.md

-# AI Interviewer
+# PratibhaAI — Discover Talent, Powered by AI

+AI-powered autonomous interview platform with:
+- Real-time emotion analysis
+- Hindi + English bilingual support
+- IT + Non-IT candidate tracks
+- Resume-based adaptive questions

 ## 🚀 Problem Statement

 Traditional hiring processes are often time-consuming, prone to human bias, and difficult to scale.
 HR professionals and technical recruiters spend countless hours manually screening resumes and conducting preliminary interviews.
 Furthermore, ensuring a consistent and fair evaluation across all candidates can be challenging, leading to suboptimal hiring decisions and a poor candidate experience.

 ## 💡 Solution
-The **AI Interviewer** is an intelligent, automated platform designed to streamline the recruitment pipeline.
+The **PratibhaAI** platform is an intelligent, automated platform designed to streamline the recruitment pipeline.
 It provides an end-to-end solution for candidate screening and interviewing:
 - **Smart Resume Parsing:** Automatically extracts information from uploaded resumes and calculates a domain/job-role fit score.
 - **Retrieval-Augmented Generation (RAG):** Enhances AI responses by retrieving context from documents and domain knowledge to provide highly accurate, relevant interactions.
 - **Adaptive AI Interviews:** Utilizes advanced LLMs (via Groq) to generate dynamic, context-aware interview questions based on the candidate's profile and previous answers.